joomengine/jcb-documentation/076-A-Quick-Demonstration-to-Load-a-List-of-Items-in-a-Site-View.md

 * `all_icon`
 * `all_colour`

-After saving, JCB will include them in your component’s `/config.xml`.
+After saving, JCB will include them in your component's `/config.xml`.

 ---